Why do pipes freeze

 Few cold-weather maladies are more irritating than frozen pipes, but what exactly causes them?
 During the drop in temperature, water may freeze inside plastic pipes, which causes it to expand and pressurize.
 Not only can frozen pipes prevent water from flowing properly, but they can potentially burst and cause flooding to your home.
+With this in mind, it’s crucial that homeowners know what to do if pipes freeze.

 How can you tell if your pipes are frozen?
 If you turn on the bathroom or kitchen faucet and see only a few drops or a trickle of water, this could indicate that water inside the pipes has frozen – preventing a free flow.
 But don’t panic.
 You may be more equipped to deal with the situation than you think.
 Here’s a quick lesson on how to thaw a frozen pipe.